Shaharpara: Origin of Shaharpara

 Shaharpara is a village that nestles on the bank of river Ratna in Syedpur Shaharpara Union Parishad, Jagannathpur upazila, Sunamganj district, Sylhet Division of Bangladesh.
 In 1315 CE, Shah Kamal Quhafah established a settlement on a group of islands in Ratnang Sea.
 Nowadays, it lies on the bank of river Ratna (river Ratna is a remnant of erstwhile Ratnang Sea).
 The settlement of Shah Kamal Quhafah became an epicentre for spiritual occurrence, academic and esoteric learning.
 Gradually, it transformed into a mega village enticing a number of adjoining islets when they transmuted into hamlets: Kamalshahi, Tilak, Mirpur, Muftirchawk, Nurainpur, Lalarchar, Kurikiyar and Noagaon.
 From ancient to medieval periods, Jagannathpur upazila and all of its bordering upazilas were submerged in a vast sea by the name of Ratnag.

 Kamalshahi

-Kamalshahi (কামালশাহী), aka Kamalshah, was founded by Shah Muazzamuddin Qureshi and it was named in honour of his father, Shah Kamal Quhafah.
+Kamalshahi (কামালশাহী), Kamalshah, was founded by Shah Muazzamuddin Qureshi and it was named in honour of his father, Shah Kamal Quhafah.
 Kamalshahi was the capital of Muazzamabad and centre of academic and esoteric learning.
 At present, Kamalshahi has lost its past grandeur, but mausoleums of Shah Kamal Quhafa, his wife and children are sites for historical and archaeological interests.